hoverbike1/TOTK-Mods-collection/README.md

 ## Mod description & usage:

+- FPS - **Dynamic FPS:** Matches the game clock to your framerate and fixes slow motion/speed up.
+Recommended to use with FPS mods above.
+</br>Alternativelly you can uncheck the Yuzu's "Limit Speed Percent" in General settings (Ctrl + U) as well as setting "VSync Mode" to OFF without 'speed up' your game.
+</br>**BEWARE!** When you use Dynamic FPS mod under 15 FPS, the physics will break!.
+Some issues also can happen above 60fps.
+</br>**BEWARE!** On version 1.5.4 or higher, use with **Dynamic FPS - 20/30/45/60FPS**.
+</br>**BEWARE!** On version 1.5.3 or bellow, use with **20fps/30fps/60fps Static**.

+- FPS - **Dynamic FPS - 20/30/45/60FPS:** Configuration files for DynamicFPS 1.5.4 or newer.
+Use only one of the options with DynamicFPS 1.5.4.
+You can edit the .ini file inside to whathever FPS you want! :D (may cause issues bellow 20fps and above 60fps)
+</br>*Why use the 30fps mod?* : The game locks to 20 fps if your framerate is anything lower than 30, the mod corrects this.

 - FPS - **20fps/30fps/60fps Static:** Changes the game's framerate lock.
-Use with DynamicFPS.
+Use with DynamicFPS 1.5.3 or bellow.
 </br>The game will be in slow motion if you are under the framerate indicated and speed up if you are over, including cutscenes.
 Combine with a dynamic fps mod to fix this behavior.
 </br>*Why use the 30fps mod?* : The game locks to 20 fps if your framerate is anything lower than 30, the mod corrects this.

-- FPS - **Dynamic FPS:** Matches the game clock to your framerate and fixes slow motion/speed up.
-Recommended to use with FPS mods above.
-</br>Alternativelly you can uncheck the Yuzu's "Limit Speed Percent" in General settings (Ctrl + U) as well as setting "VSync Mode" to OFF without 'speed up' your game.
-</br>**BEWARE!** When you use Dynamic FPS mod under 15 FPS, the physics will break!.

 - FPS - **Fix - UI Blackscreen Fix:** Fixes black background on weapon switch UI when playing above 30fps.
 </br>:exclamation:Overwrites "Common.Product.110.Nin_NX_NVN.blarc", don't install two mods overwriting the same file.